joshpowlison/open-stories/README.md

 [Little Nemo in Slumberland: Webcomic with over 400 pages](https://storieslc.com/little-nemo-in-slumberland/)

 [0000 Is Ma Faffritt Colour of teh Alfabeht: SVG webcomic](https://storieslc.com/0000-is-ma-faffritt-colour-of-teh-alfabeht/)

-If you'd rather post through storieslc.com instead of with Open Stories, it's also free and you can contact Josh Powlison about it at [josh@storieslc.com](mailto:josh@storieslc.com) for more info.

 ## Open Stories vs Stories